nus-cs2103-AY1617S2/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 > Sorted by priority!

 The list of tasks is sorted according to priority, with the 'hi' priority at the top followed by 'mid' and 'low'.

+## Sync command
+To sync your tasks in Opus into Google calendar, start command with the keyword `sync`.

+`sync on` to turn syncing on
+`sync off` to turn syncing off

+####Result
+1. After the first step, Opus will direct you to the Google Tasks authorization page in your browser.
+Once authorized with your Google account, there will be a pop-up window telling you that sync has been turned on, and you may now close the authorization page and go back to Opus.
+After the authorization, all the tasks you added will sync to your Google Calendar.
+2. After the second step, sync to Google Calendar will be turned off.